mdancho84/mdancho84.github.io/_posts/2020-06-29-introducing-modeltime.md

 3. __New Time Series Boosted Models__ including Boosted ARIMA (`arima_boost()`) and Boosted Prophet (`prophet_boost()`) that can improve accuracy by applying XGBoost model to the errors

-# Updates

-- `time_series_splits()`: I've added a note to install the development version of `timetk` until I release version 2.1.0 on CRAN.
-You will get an error saying the function is not found.
-The solution is to install the development version with `devtools::install_github("business-science/timetk")`.

 # Getting Started <br><small>Let's kick the tires on modeltime</small>

 Install `modeltime`.